1Password/scim-examples/README.md

 ## General Deployment Guides

-To deploy on Kubernetes, read the [Kubernetes example documentation](https://github.com/1Password/scim-examples/tree/master/kubernetes)
+To deploy on Kubernetes, read the [Kubernetes example documentation](/kubernetes)

-To deploy with Docker, read the [Docker example documentation](https://github.com/1Password/scim-examples/tree/master/docker)
+To deploy with Docker, read the [Docker example documentation](/docker)

-To deploy with AWS and Terraform, read the [AWS and Terraform example documentation](https://github.com/1Password/scim-examples/tree/master/aws-terraform)
+To deploy on a AWS EC2 with Terraform, read the [AWS and Terraform example documentation](/aws-terraform)

 We also have specific, detailed instructions for deployments to Azure using the [Azure Kubernetes Service](https://support.1password.com/cs/scim-deploy-azure/).